Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: MNIST World Additional Dataset Details and Results

 Here we report additional results on the MNIST World subsets described above.
 We evaluate FloWM and FloWM ablations described in Appendix \ref{apd:flowm_expt_details_2d}.
 We compare to the DFoT and DFoT-SSM baselines as described in Appendix \ref{apd:dfot-ssm_expt_details}.

 The error (MSE) between the predicted future observations (rollout) and the ground truth is plotted for each baseline in Figure \ref{fig:full_dataset_mse_results} as a function of forward prediction timestep (x-axis).
-Metrics are reported over the first 20 timesteps (the training length) and over the full 150 timesteps (length generalization) in Tables \ref{tab:mnistworld_metrics_dynamic_fo_no_sm}, \ref{tab:mnistworld_metrics_dynamic_fo}, \ref{tab:mnistworld_metrics_static_po}.
+Metrics are reported over the first 20 timesteps (the training length) and over the full 150 timesteps (length generalization) in Tables \ref{tab:mnistworld_metrics_dynamic_fo}, \ref{tab:mnistworld_metrics_dynamic_fo_no_sm}, \ref{tab:mnistworld_metrics_static_po}.
 Due to being constructed with a different number of digits, metrics between the data subsets are not necessarily directly comparable.
-We provide the All-Black Baseline (model that only predicts \textbf{0} for future observations) as a form of normalization for comparison.

-All models are able to do reasonably well on the simplest fully observable dataset with no self-motion; note here the DFoT is doing latent diffusion, so there is a small amount of error error from the decoding step, contributing a baseline MSE of around 0.02, see Appendix \ref{apd:vae_details} for more details.
+All models are able to do reasonably well on the simplest fully observable dataset with no self-motion; note here the DFoT is doing latent diffusion, so there is a small amount of error from the decoding step, contributing a baseline MSE of around 0.02, see Appendix \ref{apd:vae_details} for more details.
 This setup aligns with the typical setting of world modeling, where the information that the model needs is expected to be in the attention window.
 The other dataset splits do not follow this assumption, and the results align with expectations about the model's capabilities.
 The DFoT does relatively better on the static \texttt{static\_po} compared to the \texttt{dynamic\_po} dataset, due to not having to model dynamics, but the model's outputs still diverge from the ground truth quickly.

 For a dataset where the velocity channels are redundant, i.e. \texttt{static\_po}, the FloWM (no VC) does slightly better than FloWM.
 Further note that the FloWM (no VC) is able to have low error on most of the tasks, though with a much higher value than FloWM as errors accumulate due to not having the velocity channels to encode flow equivariantly.
 Taken together, the ablations suggest that self-motion equivariance is key to solving the problem, and that input flow equivariance via velocity channels helps with exactness and convergence time, with the tradeoff of a larger hidden state activation size.